Become Pain Free Now

 • Etc.

-Dislocation or injury of the hip joint can also happen to people who work in jobs where repeated hip flexion is necessary and accidents are possible, (such as construction work or hard labor), during a car accident, or from falling.
+Dislocation or injury of the hip joint can also happen to people who work in jobs where repeated hip flexion is necessary and accidents are possible (such as construction work or hard labor), during a car accident, or from a fall.

 Repetitive Motion

-In many cases, repetitive motion from daily activities will cause wear and tear on the labrum.
+In many cases, repetitive motion from daily activities causes wear and tear on the labrum.

 Long-distance runners or hiking enthusiasts, for example, may start to experience pain in their hips.
 A hip labral tear could be the culprit.